maxharlow/tutorials/working-with-geographical-data/README.md

 *(Step 3)*

 Now our data is in WGS84, we need to apply a projection to it before we can display it on a screen.
 Many news organisations have a house projection they use in their graphics.
-One of the more common is [Robinson] (https://en.wikipedia.org/wiki/Robinson_projection), which is what we are going to use here.
+One of the more common is [Robinson](https://en.wikipedia.org/wiki/Robinson_projection), which is what we are going to use here.

 We are also going to resize our map to fit into a 1000×800 pixel square.
 By scaling our map to a nice round number we will make things easier for ourselves later on when we come to scaling the map up and down based on the size of the browser.
 It is also the rough dimensions of London, which is wider than it is tall.
 Though this operation is not technically anything do do with projections in the geographical sense, you can think of this as a similar kind of transformation.